microsoft/AdaptiveCards/.github/ISSUE_TEMPLATE/card_author_bug_report.md

 Please enter the steps to reproduce the issue

-# Version of SDK
+# Schema Version

-What version are you using?
-Ex: NuGet 1.0.2, or latest main, etc...
+What JSON Schema Version are you targeting?